yevheniiairapetian/pokemon-app/README.md

 # Pokemon App

 ## Description
-This repo contains a simple jQuery and Bootstrap App fetching Pokemons from an external API and displaying them on the page...
+This repository contains a simple jQuery and Bootstrap App fetching Pokemons from an external API and displaying them on the page.

 ## Technologies Used
 - HTML5